chinapedia/wikipedia.abstract.en/Page/Actaeon.md

 In art

-Diana_and_Actaeon_Statutes_(1925)_by_Paul_Manship_03.JPG|left]] Vasiliy_Ryabchenko._"The_Death_of_Actaeon",_200_х_300_cm,_oil_on_canvas,_1988.jpg.
+|left]] .
 "The Death of Actaeon", 200 х 300 cm, oil on canvas, 1988]] The two main scenes are Actaeon surprising Artemis/Diana, and his death.
 In classical art Actaeon is normally shown as fully human, even as his hounds are killing him (sometimes he has small horns), but in Renaissance art he is often given a deer's head with antlers even in the scene with Diana, and by the time he is killed he has at the least this head, and has often completely transformed into the shape of a deer.

 -   Aeschylus and other tragic poets made use of the story, which was a favourite subject in ancient works of art.